Ferric carboxymaltose (Intravenous)

 A nurse or other trained health professional will give you ferric carboxymaltose.
 Ferric carboxymaltose is given through a needle placed in one of your veins.

 Ferric carboxymaltose comes with a patient information leaflet.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.

 It is very important that your doctor check you closely while you are receiving ferric carboxymaltose.
 Blood tests may be needed to check for unwanted effects.

-ferric carboxymaltose may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Ferric carboxymaltose may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Call your doctor right away if you have a rash, itching, swelling of the face, tongue, and throat, trouble breathing, or chest pain after you receive the medicine.

 Make sure your doctor knows if you are also using other iron supplements.
 Also, tell your doctor if you have had an allergic reaction to injectable iron products.

 Ferric carboxymaltose side effects

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position